National Research Council Canada: 21st century

 In August 2020 under Minister of Innovation, Science and Industry Navdeep Bains and President Iain Stewart, the NRC announced it was building the Biologics Manufacturing Centre, a facility that can produce vaccines and other biologics.
 The construction of the facility was started as a result of the COVID-19 pandemic, and Canada's inability to produce COVID-19 Vaccines.
-The facility is expected to open in July 2021, and will have a vaccine manufacturing capacity of 2 million does per month.
-In February 2021, the Canadian government has signed a memorandum of understanding with Novavax to pursue manufacturing its NVX-CoV2373 vaccine at the Biologics Manufacturing Centre.

 In September 2020, President Iain Stewart was shuffled to the troubled Public Health Agency of Canada, and in December 2020 Bains named Mitch Davies to fill the vacancy.
 In October 2021, Iain Stewart returned to his position as President of the National Research Council.
+In January 2024, Mitch Davies was appointed as President of the National Research Council following the retirement of Iain Stewart.